 The Lead of Output Over Inflation in Sticky Price Models

-Output growth is negatively correlated with inflation and detrended output is positively correlated with inflation in the major North American and European economies.
-In addition, output growth and detrended output lead inflation.
-I explore the consistency of these correlations with three models of price adjustment: the partial adjustment model, a staggered price setting model and the P-bar model.
+Output growth is negatively correlated with inflation, detrended output is positively correlated with inflation, and output growth and detrended output lead inflation.
+I explore the consistency of these correlations with three models of price adjustment: the partial adjustment model, a staggered price setting model, and the P-bar model.
 The ratio of the variance of supply to demand shocks necessary to match the pattern of output-inflation correlations can be ranked across the three models; the P-Bar model requires the lowest ratio, and the partial adjustment model requires the highest ratio.
-These results reveal that the recent burst of researchers using the partial adjustment model will find a larger role for supply shocks than alternative models of price rigidity.
+The imperfect information aspects of staggered price setting and the P-bar model drive some of the output/inflation nexus, highlighting a link with the tradition from Hume to Lucas to recent work by Mankiw and Reis.

 Suggested Citation: Suggested Citation